Enterprise BYOD management: An IT guide

-Before jumping headfirst into the BYOD pool, think about the potential challenges: cost, policies, user support and security.
+Before jumping headfirst into the BYOD pool, think about the potential challenges: cost, policies, user support

 If you've read my column on the advantages of a bring your own device program, you may have guessed that I am a huge fan of the BYOD movement.
 I think it will easily dominate the client/access end of enterprise IT over the next few years.
 But there are some BYOD challenges, many of which are cultural and operational, as opposed to purely technological.
 End-user education and careful analysis of BYOD's effects on how organizations work are just as important as the tools IT ultimately applies to handle BYOD.

 BYOD challenges: Cost and policy